By using our website you agree to these.

 Welcome to the Chibur privacy notice:

-This privacy notice is provided in a layered format so you can click through to the specific areas.
+This page is layered, so you can easily click through to the specific areas.
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.
+Email email@example.com with any questions at any time.

 1. Important information and who we are